 If you see pickling recipes on the Internet not directly attributed to a modern, reputable source (such as the examples above) giving a vinegar ratio less than 1:1, avoid using those recipes as they may be unsafe.
 There are always modern, tested safe equivalents to be found.

 SaltDon't use iodized salt or table salt as a pickling ingredient.
+The issue is quality, not safety.
 Anti-caking ingredients in both of those salts will make your brine cloudy, and iodine in iodized salt will discolour the items you are pickling, and when pickling fish, iodized salt may give the fish a bitter flavour.

 You need to use a pure salt: pickling salt, kosher salt or dairy salt.